JacobMandelbrot1/JacobMandelbrot1.github.io/_projects/3_project.md

     </div>
 </div>

 Although I was initially using power from my computer, eventually I decided to just use the power bank because it was a little easier to iterate with and more reliable.
-The end of the video I took was unintentional but I thought it was cool enough to include it\ anyway.
+The end of the video I took was unintentional but I thought it was cool enough to include anyway.

 <div class="row justify-content-sm-center">